Cactoidal/Treasure-Seeker/godot/README.md

 ## Day 5

 After some assistance from ChatGPT and quite a bit of trial and error, I've now implemented the EIP712 signing standard expected by the contract.
 This allows the player to generate a crypto_box public/private keypair using libsodium-sys, sign the public key, and pass it to the contract.
-Next up: making the whole game work, now that all the pieces have been assembled.
+Next up: making the game ready for competitive play, now that all the pieces have been assembled.